thisyearnofear/wayback-classic/README.md

 A simple, CGI-based frontend for the Wayback Machine which works on old browsers without modern JavaScript or CSS support

-The main instance of Wayback Classic is available at [wayback-classic.net](http://wayback-classic.net).
+Wayback Classic is available at [wayback-classic.net](http://wayback-classic.net).
 It supports both HTTP and HTTPS.

 ## Why